-According to the National Crime Agency’s (NCA) data from 2018, potential victims ranged in age from eleven to fifty-six.
+According to the National Crime Agency’s data from 2018, potential victims ranged in age from eleven to fifty-six.
 However, the majority of the National Referral Mechanism (NRM) referrals were between the ages of fifteen and seventeen.

 The primary age group for exploitation was considered to be fourteen to seventeen in a 2019 study, but the report also indicated that the grooming age was getting younger, with reports that children as young as seven were being targeted.
-In 2019, 7000 potential victims were identified.

 Children are targeted in particular because they are easier to monitor, manipulate, and reward than adults.
 Children from disadvantaged backgrounds are more likely to be targeted, including, those living in poverty, those who experience family breakdowns, have behavioural or developmental disabilities, and those who are removed from schools.